 Mint rust can spread from nearby mint plants to your oregano.
 This creates pustules on the underside of leaves that can be yellow, orange, or brown in color.
 Leaves can discolor and die off and may fall from the plant.
-This one is tricky to control in a garden bed, but keeping the foliage dry by watering with soaker hoses at the base can reduce the spread.
+This one is tricky to control in a herb garden bed, but keeping the foliage dry by watering with soaker hoses at the base can reduce the spread.
 Regular pruning of your plants to allow for good airflow also slows spread.
-Destroy severely infected plants, and use a sulfur dust on nearby healthy plants to provide additional protection.
+Destroy severely infected plants, and use sulfur dust on nearby healthy plants to provide additional protection.

 Finally, fungal root rots caused by Pythium fungi can develop in soil that’s consistently waterlogged or overly soggy.
-Ensure you have well drained soil for your oregano to grow in.
+Ensure you have well-drained soil for your oregano to grow in.